 “Dr. Dre” is a name oft associated with “gangster rap”, nice men with attitudes and thrusting now-music moguls: Snoop Dog and Eminem into the multimillion dollar limelight.
 Now Dre continues to nurture his mighty music production career with the impending Detox album while working tirelessly to assure the digital age of music does not sully the overall audio quality which artists work to achieve.
 That last bit is how Beats by Dre was born–and there was much rejoicing!

 Today we drape our fleshy sonic receptors in the special edition white Mixr headphones from Beats by Dre.
-These over-ear offerings are the product of Beats working with famed DJ and producer–David Guetta.
+These top rated over-ear headphones offerings are the product of Beats working with famed DJ and producer–David Guetta.
 No familiarity with either of these folks is needed to appreciate the totality of awesome that is the Beats by Dre Mixr DJ headphones.

 The Mixr unit ships in a sturdy and sizeable red boxed packaging.
 You get the headphones, a rugged carrying case, company literature, instruction manual an two different cords to connect to your audio device du jour.
 Again this is the white version.
 The Mixr unit also comes in black.
 Both are dripping with elegance and style.
 The logos and accents are well placed, add charm and do not feel self-serving or overly indulgent.

 Moreover, the craftsmanship is a showpiece all on its own.
 We have brushed aluminum, limited use of plastics and wildly useful pivoting earphones for quick sound checks and general spatial awareness without having to take the headphones completely off your musically massaged head.
 You can easily see, what went in to the design was equal parts beauty and brains.